tsurubee/DeepCrysTet/README.md

 ## Citation

-If you use AVIDa-hIL6 in your research, please use the following citation:
+If you use DeepCrysTet in your research, please use the following citation:

 ```
-TBD
+@inproceedings{tsuruta2023deepcrystet,
+  title={{D}eep{C}rys{T}et: A Deep Learning Approach Using Tetrahedral Mesh for Predicting Properties of Crystalline Materials},
+  author={Hirofumi Tsuruta and Yukari Katsura and Masaya Kumagai},
+  booktitle={2023 International Conference on Machine Learning and Applications (ICMLA)},
+  year={2023},
+}
 ```